 Some issues to be aware of:

-- Physical violence against anyone is destructive and illegal.
+- Physical violence against anyone is illegal.

 - The responsibility for your communication lies with you alone.
 No one can make you say or do anything.
 You always have a choice in how you can react.